alexandrglm/AnimePigmentsPreservationProject/engine/References/Tsujita-ColourMemories_articles/ENG/article_032_eng.md

 Still, main story colour direction work was enjoyable.
 Especially the "rematches" between Seiya and other Bronze Saints and Gold Saints!
 Though each duration was short, I could handle battles I couldn't directly colour-direct during the TV series with new theatrical animation.
 Every time I held key animation or in-between animation and flipped through them, I was constantly excited.
 Facing good animation, key animation, or in-between animation, your spine goes "sharp" and your mind tightens.
 Such enjoyable tense days.

-Around the same time, another company was producing a major theatrical work in full swing. ***AKIRA***.
+Around the same time, another company was producing a major theatrical work in full swing. **"*AKIRA*"**.
 Since it was notable work industry-wide in various ways, various stories about *AKIRA*'s production situation leaked into our staff room.
 Originally longer than *Saint Seiya*, it seemed quite difficult in various ways.

 Hearing such stories, our situation was also getting quite tough.
 Well, only the director maintained his usual pace, sitting firmly.